 Before starting the tumbler, always perform a safety inspection as described under Routine Maintenance.
 In particular, make sure no cracks are developing on the panel latches or catches to ensure that none detach during operation.
 Also check for accumulation of animal fiber on the drive pulley and tension pulleys that might cause interference with the free rotation of these parts.
 After loading the fleece into the tumbler, and inserting the last panel, make sure all panels are firmly latched.
-Select a direction for rotation with the direction toggle switch shown in Figure 8A, and press START as also shown in the Figure.
-Optimum tumbling times will vary based on the quality and cleanliness of the individual fleece.
-Typical tumbling times are usually from 15 to 30 minutes total.
-Press STOP to finish the tumbling.
+Select a direction for rotation with the direction toggle switch shown in Figure 8A.
+The tumbler is equipped with an electronic pushbutton countdown timer and a safety cover as shown in Figures 8A-8B.
+To start the tumbler, lift the safety cover and momentarily press one of the 4 upper buttons to immediately start rotation.
+The buttons are labeled and correspond to 5, 10, 15 and 30 minutes respectively.
+The lower, unlabeled button is a stop button and will stop the tumbler if necessary.
+If the uppermost button is pressed and held for more than 2 seconds, the tumbler will run indefinitely until stopped, however, it will stop after 24 hours if not stopped before that time.
+Optimum tumbling times are usually from 10 to 30 minutes total.